tatiana14/api_tests/README.md

 I used
 1) pytest-bdd framework for implementing human readable tests
 2) pytest-html for generating html reports
+3) runtests.ps1 contains commands to build a docker image, to rin it, and to open generated html report
-3) url is stored in config.yaml
+4) url is stored in config.yaml
-4) basic log messages are added and visible in both console and html report
+5) basic log messages are added and visible in both console and html report
-5) bdd scenarios are located in test/features/get.feature There are one datadriven test with two sets of data and one negative test.
+6) bdd scenarios are located in test/features/get.feature There are one datadriven test with two sets of data and one negative test.
-6) steps implementation is tests/steps_definitions/test_sample.py
+7) steps implementation is tests/steps_definitions/test_sample.py
-7) helper module contains sample methods for generating data and parsing results.
+8) helper module contains sample methods for generating data and parsing results.